-The holidays are a great time and most people look forward to them all year long.
-You can spend time with loved ones, eat delicious foods, and reflect on everything we have to be thankful for.
-One of the downsides to the holidays is all the delicious foods we eat.
-Thanksgiving is a time that is surrounded by food.
+The holidays are a great time, and most people look forward to them all year long.
+You can spend time with loved ones, eat delicious foods, and reflect on everything you have to be thankful for.
+One of the downsides to the holidays is all the delicious foods we eat, and there is a lot of it for Thanksgiving, which is surrounded by food no matter where you go.
 People sit down and talk about why they are thankful, eat a bunch of food, and take a nap.

-This sounds like a pretty good day unless you are one of the people out there that spend most of the year watching their weight and staying healthy.
-Don’t worry, you can still enjoy the holidays and the food and not ruin all of your hard work.
-Here are 10 tips for staying healthy at Thanksgiving.
+Thanksgiving sounds like a pretty good day unless you are one of the people out there that spend most of the year watching their weight and staying healthy.
+The holidays are one of the most prominent times that people fall off their diets and fitness routines and start gaining weight.
+Don’t worry; you can still enjoy the holidays and the food and not ruin your hard work.
+Here are ten tips for staying healthy at Thanksgiving.